Yann Wehrling: Green Party

 Wehrling then became a spokesman for The Greens.
 In January 2005 he was elected the National Secretary of The Greens with 62% of the vote, coming after long and protracted negotiations.
 In December 2006 Cécile Duflot succeeded him to the post.

 Wehrling belonged to the environmentalist wing of the party, named "Pôle Écolo" (the Eco-Pole) ou "Ecolo" (Eco).
 He worked with fellow Green politicians in the European Parliament.

 MoDem

 Following the 2008 French municipal elections in Strasbourg, Wehrling became a member of François Bayrou's Democratic Movement (MoDem).
 As a consequence, he was excluded from the Green Party.

 Ahead of the 2014 Paris municipal election, Wehrling joined the campaign team of candidate Nathalie Kosciusko-Morizet.

 In 2017, Wehrling succeeded Marc Fesneau as secretary general of MoDem, under the leadership of chairman François Bayrou.

 In 2018, Wehrling was appointed by Minister of Europe and Foreign Affairs Jean-Yves Le Drian as France's ambassador on the environment.

+Positive ecology

+On February 8, 2024, Corinne Lepage and Yann Wehrling announce the launch of the “Positive Ecology & Territories” collective, for the 2024 European elections.